Truck accident attorney cites dire community safety threat from dangerous trucks on Michigan’s roads

 The safety crisis posed by dangerous trucking companies in Michigan

-What few people realize is the safety crisis posed by dangerous trucking companies and truck drivers on our roads today, and the dangers they pose to our families.
+What few people realize is the causes of truck accidents stem from the safety crisis posed by dangerous trucking companies and truck drivers on our roads today.
 I’ve written about this before, and I’ve testified before numerous hearings and safety groups as past president of the American Association for Justice Truck Accident Litigation Group.

 I estimate approximately 200,000 truck drivers are currently driving under the influence of illegal drugs and alcohol.
 And the federal government has shown that 22 percent of trucks are in a defective, out-of-service condition during truck inspections – a terrifying figure.
 That is almost one in four trucks today.